DrJREllis/FMDV_Sampling_Model/README.md

 Envdynamics.m - Computes the probability of a sample detecting FMDV in different areas of the environment and generates Fig 1.

 After running RandomPosterior_Model.m, run one of the following to generate figures:
-Detection_Contours.m - Generate contour plots for detection time and thetas (e.g. Figs 2 and 3)
+Detection_Contours.m - Generate contour plots for detection time and thetas (e.g. Figs 2 and 3).
-FreedomFromInfection.m - Generate results relating to confidence of freedom of infection (e.g. Figs 4-7 and Tables 2 and 3)
+FreedomFromInfection.m - Generate results relating to confidence of freedom of infection (e.g. Figs 4-7 and Tables 2 and 3).

 Data folder:
-EnvSampProb - Posterior data for the probability of detection EnvSampProb_PCR - Posterior data for the probability of detection from PCR EnvTrans_SimpleModelToo4_MCMCSamples.mat - Prior data for environmental contamination and transmission parameters EnvironmentalTranmsissionData.mat - Prior data for environmental contamination and transmission parameters Posteriordistributions.mat - Posterior data for all five farms from the ABC-SMC algorithm
+EnvSampProb - Posterior data for the probability of detection.
+EnvSampProb_PCR - Posterior data for the probability of detection from PCR.
+EnvTrans_SimpleModelToo4_MCMCSamples.mat - Prior data for environmental contamination and transmission parameters.
+EnvironmentalTranmsissionData.mat - Prior data for environmental contamination and transmission parameters.
+Posteriordistributions.mat - Posterior data for all five farms from the ABC-SMC algorithm.